t4d-gmbh/voter-turnout-in-switzerland/README.md

 $$\hat{y} = 0 \cdot x_1 + -0.252 \cdot x_2 - 0.089$$
 <br>
 <br>
 As we can see the planes are not identical.
 It seems that the purple plane explains the *Voter turnout* better than the restricted regression model in which the *Percentage of foreign nationals* has no impact on the *Voter turnout*.
 We can test this by calculating an f-statistic.
 To do this, we define the restricted model as the null hypothesis with $`\beta_1 = 0`$ and $`\beta_2 \neq 0`$.
 The unrestricted model is our alternative hypothesis with $`\beta_1 \neq 0`$ and $`\beta_2 \neq 0`$.
-Detailed information on how the f-statistic was calculated you find in the juypter notebook in this repository.
+Detailed information on how the f-statistic was calculated can be found in the juypter notebook in this repository.
 We get an f-statistic value of 260.5 which is pretty good.
 For example, if we take a look at the f-table at a significance level of 0.01 with a degree of freedom (df2) > 120 (sample size) and df1 = 1, we get the value *6.635*.
 Since our f-statistic results in a much higher value, we conclude that the unrestricted model explains the Voter turnout *significantly* better than the restricted model.
 One reason for this is that some municipalities with a low *Social assistance rate* and a high *Percentage of foreign nationals* still have a relatively low *Voter turnout*.
 That phenomenon is not explained by the mediator.

 For that reason, we do not accept the *Social assistance rate* as a full mediator.

 ## Conclusion
 Today's tools make it easy to perform explorative data analysis and visualization, and many tools are available for optimizing machine learning models.
-But as soon as we interpret the correlations and models in terms of causal relationships, we are confronted with serious difficulties: Since we are dealing with a versatile system we cannot analyze specific phenomenas independently of one another.
+But as soon as we interpret the correlations and models in terms of causal relationships, we are confronted with serious difficulties: Since we are dealing with a versatile system we cannot analyze specific phenomena independently of one another.
 There are also many factors that we have not considered in our analysis.
 Especially information on the educational level of the population.
 To gain further insights, we will have to enrich our data.
 We will see if more data becomes available in the future.

 ## References